What are Engineers Canada’s national position statements?

 - Demand-Side Legislation When professional engineering work is being done in Canada that work must be done by an engineer licensed in the province where the work is being completed.

-- Diversity, Equity, and Inclusion The engineering profession believes that it should be reflective of the diversity in Canadian society.
+- Equity, Diversity and Inclusion The engineering profession believes that it should be reflective of the diversity in Canadian society.

 - Immigration and Foreign Qualifications Recognition Engineers Canada supports international mobility for qualified engineers and a transparent and open process for admission into the engineering profession in Canada.